 The Local Authority (LA) operates an agreed co-ordinated admissions scheme in line with government legislation and will coordinate the process on behalf of the School according to the scheme published each year1.
 The Admission Authority will allocate the available places in line with this policy.
-The closing date for receipt of Hertfordshire's Primary Application Form - PAF (online or hard copy applications) - by the home LA2 is 15th January 2023.
+The closing date for receipt of Hertfordshire's Primary Application Form - PAF (online or hard copy applications) - by the home LA2 is 15th January 2024.
 The attention of parents wishing to make an online application is drawn to www.hertfordshire.gov.uk/admissions; information on completing the 'on line' application and notification dates of admission decisions is available in the LA admission literature and on their website.
-All applications must be made on the home LA application form.
 To request a hard copy of the PAF, please contact the LA Customer Service centre on 0300 123 4043

-Parents/carers are also requested to complete the School's Supplementary Information Form (SIF) which, when completed, can be handed in to the School office or sent by e-mail.
-In the case of admission applications under Category 6 or 7 (see below) both sides of the form should be completed and it must be signed by the Rector, parish priest or minister as appropriate.
-In all cases, SIFs should be returned by 15th January 2023.
+Parents/carers who are making an application that will be assigned as Category 5, 6 or 7 (see next paragraph for definitions) are also requested to complete the School's Supplementary Information Form (SIF) which, when completed, can be handed in to the School office or sent by e-mail.
+In the case of admission applications under Category 6 or 7 both sides of the form should be completed and it must be signed by the Rector, parish priest or minister as appropriate.
+In all cases, SIFs should be returned by 15th January 2024.
 If a SIF is not completed the Admission Authority will apply their admission criteria using the information submitted on the LA Form only, which may result in your application being given a lower priority.